 What is past is prologue.
-We understand our history through photographs to determine the state of our present and plan for the future.
-What happens when the photographs that make sense of our history no longer exist?
-What happens to the future?
+What happens when the images in photographs that make sense of our history no longer exist?
+What is possible for the future?

-My new series What is Past is Prologue explores a history re-visioned and investigates what our past, present and future might look like if the images that we use to make sense of our history to imagine and set context for the future, ceased to exist.
+What is Past is Prologue explores a history re-visioned and investigates what our past, present and future might look like if the images that we use to make sense of our history to imagine and set context for the future, ceased to exist as we know them.